RockLikeAmadeus/swe-toolbox/language-reference/template/README.md

+# What makes <language> unique?

+What are a couple of the most important high-level things to be aware of that make this language what it is?
+What features and quirks define the language and must be kept in mind at (pretty much) all times?
+Note: this section is not for notes on unique syntax--that section is below.

 # What do I need installed to write <language> code

 A couple quick notes on what should be installed, i.e. compilers, interpreters, package managers, common workflow tools, etc...
 Include notes on specific language/compiler versions if appropriate.

-# What makes <language> unique?

-What are a couple of the most important high-level things to be aware of that make this language what it is?
-What features and quirks define the language and must be kept in mind at (pretty much) all times?
+# FOR INTERPRETED LANGUAGES ONLY I want to execute simple commands in the REPL.

 # I just want to write a quick script with <language>